Zekhire/spectral_substraction/README.md

 #### Description
 Project used to denoise noisy audio files.
 This project uses spectral substraction method (both general and not general version).
 Currently only .wav files are supported.
+In order to this program to work, audio files should contain pure noise fragment at the beginning.

 #### Setup